nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/workshop_listings.md

 These requirements apply to both in person and virtual instructor-led workshops that wish to be listed on the TOPS website.

 * Your workshop must be free of charge.
+* You must have funding from NASA (for example: TOPST).
 * If you have not been provided with a registration page or registration information page, you are expected to create your own.
-* You must clear your submission with TOPS by emailing [hq-openscience@nasa.gov](mailto:hq-openscience@nasa.gov) even if you would prefer to list your workshop through the steps outlined in our [website documentation](https://github.com/nasa/Transform-to-Open-Science/tree/website#os101-workshops).
+* You must clear your listing with TOPS by emailing [hq-openscience@nasa.gov](mailto:hq-openscience@nasa.gov) even if you would prefer to list your workshop through the steps outlined in our [website documentation](https://github.com/nasa/Transform-to-Open-Science/tree/website#os101-workshops).

 ## In-Person Workshop Requirements